SystemFw/blog/content/staging/paxos-failures.md

 release any locks they have acquired during a failed attempt by sending an `unlock` message to the respective storage servers.

-Maybe you see where we're going with this: there's no guarantee that those `unlock` messages will ever be received!
+But wait, there's no guarantee that those `unlock` messages will ever be received!
 In particular, a writer can explode before being able to send the `unlock` messages it needs to send.

 This is a fundamental limitation of locks in a distributed setting, and it motivates the next big idea in Paxos: _lock stealing_.